chef/chef-web-docs/content/install_server_ha.md

 The following services run on each node in the backend cluster.
 The user account under which the service runs as listed the second column:

+The following services run on each node in the backend cluster.
+The user account under which the service runs as listed the second column:

 <table>
 <colgroup>
 <col style="width: 19%" />